+(15.a.)
+CD-29

 (15.b.)
 MIXED GAS DIVING

 (15.c.)
 Contact Hours: 30 (5 Lecture/25 Lab)

+(15.d.)
+Prerequisites: None

 Provide the student with a basic understanding of mixed-gas diving techniques and procedures and theory.
 Understand the use of mixed gas decompression schedules and give the trainee practical application of mixed gas diving.